Toronto: Neighbourhoods and former municipalities

 Toronto encompasses an area formerly administered by several separate municipalities that were amalgamated over the years.
 Each developed a distinct history and identity over the years, and their names remain in common use among Torontonians.
 Former municipalities include East York, Etobicoke, Forest Hill, Mimico, North York, Parkdale, Scarborough, Swansea, Weston and York.
-Throughout the city, there exists hundreds of small neighbourhoods and some larger neighbourhoods covering a few square kilometres.
+Throughout the city, there exist hundreds of small neighbourhoods and some larger neighbourhoods covering a few square kilometres.

 The many residential communities of Toronto express a character distinct from the skyscrapers in the commercial core.
 Victorian and Edwardian-era residential buildings can be found in enclaves such as Rosedale, Cabbagetown, The Annex, and Yorkville.
 The Wychwood Park neighbourhood, historically significant for the architecture of its homes, and for being one of Toronto's earliest planned communities, was designated as an Ontario Heritage Conservation district in 1985.
 The Casa Loma neighbourhood is named after "Casa Loma", a castle built in 1911 by Sir Henry Pellat, complete with gardens, turrets, stables, an elevator, secret passages, and a bowling alley.
 Spadina House is a 19th-century manor that is now a museum.

 Old Toronto

-The pre-amalgamation City of Toronto covers the downtown core and also older neighbourhoods to the east, west, and north of it.
+The pre-amalgamation City of Toronto covers the downtown core and older neighbourhoods to the east, west, and north.
 It is the most densely populated part of the city.
 The Financial District contains the First Canadian Place, Toronto-Dominion Centre, Scotia Plaza, Royal Bank Plaza, Commerce Court and Brookfield Place.
 This area includes, among others, the neighbourhoods of St. James Town, Garden District, St. Lawrence, Corktown, and Church and Wellesley.
 From that point, the Toronto skyline extends northward along Yonge Street.

 Old Toronto is also home to many historically wealthy residential enclaves, such as Yorkville, Rosedale, The Annex, Forest Hill, Lawrence Park, Lytton Park, Deer Park, Moore Park, and Casa Loma, most stretching away from downtown to the north.

 East and west of downtown, neighbourhoods such as Kensington Market, Chinatown, Leslieville, Cabbagetown and Riverdale are home to bustling commercial and cultural areas as well as communities of artists with studio lofts, with many middle- and upper-class professionals.

 Other neighbourhoods in the central city retain an ethnic identity, including two smaller Chinatowns, the Greektown area, Little Italy, Portugal Village, and Little India, among others.